The Formal Reading, Third Person Summary

 Best Moment in Life (aside from obvious answers): Learning that the FCC had approved our construction permit, allowing us to build WKRP.

-Biggest Regret in Life: Allowing myself to be talked out of doing something.
+Biggest Regret in Life: Allowing myself to be talked out of doing something or continuing a pre-determined path.
 I’ve had it happen more than once, and almost every time?
 I’ve regretted it.
 I’m not afraid to try something I want to pursue… and I’m not afraid to fail (sometimes spectacularly) in doing so.
 I am afraid I’ll die with regrets about the things I didn’t try.